josebanega26/random-quote-generator/README.md

 You can see the result here → [Site Alive](https://random-quote-generator-jb.netlify.app/)

 ## 🚀 Getting Started
-The application is built with webpack.
+The application is built with create-react-app.
 You can run the following command to install all dependencies.
 ```
 $ npm install
 ```